 Put the wheel over the hub and hand tighten the lug nuts on each of the wheel studs.
 With the wheels in place you should jack up the front end a little higher and then remove the jack stands.
 Lower the front end to the ground.

 Use your lug nut wrench to fully tighten all the nuts on the wheel, making them as tight as you can.
 Don’t tighten going around the wheel, but tighten nuts opposite each other so everything is even.
-Finally, start up the car and take for a test drive to check that the new brake pads and rotors work well.
+Finally, start up the car and take it for a test drive to check that the new brake pads and rotors work well.
 Apply brakes gently at first.